“How to improve SEO” is a top-searched query on Google, with a global search volume of 2.8K.

 Not only that, Google’s Search Quality Senior Strategist, Ammon Johns, has confirmed that content quality is a key Google ranking factor.

 Keeping that in view, conducting a content audit is non-negotiable for anybody who wants to improve their SEO results.
-Among other things, an audit can help identify and fix issues such as:
+Among other things, checking the content with AI content detectors and plagiarism detectors while doing an audit can help identify and fix issues such as:

 Duplicate and Thin Content